Ecma-TC54/tg3/SPECIFICATION.md

 The support object defines the support policies provided for a specific version or version range of a component.
 This may include first-party manufacturer support or third-party support options endorsed by the manufacturer.

+Support policies are immutable once defined - the semantics and meaning of a support policy MUST NOT change over time for a given support policy ID.
+This ensures consistent interpretation of support commitments across the component's lifecycle.

+Support definitions are optional unless there is an event that requires them.

 | Field | Type | Description |
 |-------|------|-------------|
 | `support` | array[object] | List of support policies. |